It’s a common problem with English listening practice.

 - FluentU: FluentU is the most entertaining but effective online resource for English listening practice.
-You’ll get authentic English videos, like movie trailers, music videos, inspiring talks and more, that’ve been transformed into personalized language lessons.

 While you’re watching and listening, you’ll get interactive captions for in-context definitions and example sentences.
 Hover over any word and the video will automatically pause while you learn it.
 After you’re done watching, FluentU provides flashcards and exercises with audio so you don’t forget what you just learned.

 You can also filter the videos based on your interests and learning level.
 FluentU will even suggest more videos based on what you’ve already learned!

 In other words, you’ll get exposure to real situations and conversations from the English-speaking world, plus tools to make sure you learn from them.
 You can explore the full video library for free with a FluentU trial.

 Because these videos come from all walks of life, you might find one with an unfamiliar accent that makes the content extra-difficult to understand.
 But don’t give up!
 Just turn on subtitles to improve your understanding.

 The subtitles help you follow any conversation when sound fails you.
 In particular, subtitles can help you understand non-standard accents, fast speakers and connected speech.
 It’s like a stepping stone to fluent English listening comprehension.

 This type of practice can be especially useful if you’re planning to use English to work in a multi-cultural environment, where there’ll be many different accents used.

 Play a character: